-10. Ineligibility due to serious unacceptable behaviour
+10. Serious unacceptable behaviour

 - Cumbria Choice expects customers registering for housing to be able to meet the standards of behaviour required of them by the tenancy agreements of partner organisations.
-Where customers current behaviour indicates that they would be unsuitable to be a tenant they will not be eligible to register with the scheme. - Part 6 of the Housing Act 1996 as amended by the Homelessness Act 2002 (Section 160A (7)) allows the Local Authority to treat a person as ineligible where they or a member of their household has been guilty of behaviour serious enough to make him/her unsuitable to be a tenant and at the time of the application the customer is still unsuitable to be a tenant. - Unacceptable behaviour includes but is not limited to: - Anti-social behaviour - Racial harassment and other hate related crimes - o Criminal Behaviour - o Violence - Violence or threats of violence to staff or the agents of partner organisations in the Cumbria Choice scheme - o Serious rent arrears - The decision on whether a customer is deemed to be ineligible will be made on a case by case basis. - Where a customer is deemed to be ineligible to join the register they will be given the reasons for that decision and will have the right to request a review of that decision (Section 6). - The full policy on the Eligibility criteria is listed in Appendix 3.
+Where customers current behaviour indicates that they would be unsuitable to be a tenant they will not be eligible to register with the scheme. - Part 6 of the Housing Act 1996 as amended by the Homelessness Act 2002 (Section 160A (7)) allows the Local Authority to treat a person as ineligible where they or a member of their household has been guilty of behaviour serious enough to make him/her unsuitable to be a tenant and at the time of the application the customer is still unsuitable to be a tenant. - Unacceptable behaviour includes but is not limited to: - o Anti-social behaviour - Racial harassment and other hate related crimes - o Criminal Behaviour - o Violence - Violence or threats of violence to staff or the agents of partner organisations in the Cumbria Choice scheme - Serious rent arrears - The decision on whether a customer is deemed to be ineligible will be made on a case by case basis. - Where a customer is deemed to be ineligible to join the register they will be given the reasons for that decision and will have the right to request a review of that decision (Section 6).